-The Streetscape Design will accommodate all users – pedestrians, cyclists, transit users and motorists – in new, complete streets.
-Specific, context sensitive designs were developed for both the below-grade and surface segments of the LRT.
-The proposed designs include strategies for consistent, healthy, urban trees; broader sidewalks; safe cycling routes; public art; heritage buildings; integrated parking; consolidated over-head utilities; and a series of new public plazas at all station locations.
-The work was developed through an integrated EA process that advances the urban and engineering designs through an iterative, multidisciplinary process.
+Developed through an integrated EA process, context sensitive Streetscape Designs were formulated for both the below-grade and surface segments of the LRT.
+The designs include strategies for consistent, healthy, urban trees; broader sidewalks; safe cycling routes; public art; heritage buildings; integrated parking; consolidated over-head utilities; and a series of new public plazas at all station locations.

-The project has been awarded the Institute of Transportation Engineers for the Toronto Section Project of the Year Award 2013 and the Canadian Institute of Planners Award for Planning Excellence in the City and Regional Planning category.
+The project has been awarded the Institute of Transportation Engineers for the Toronto Section Project of the Year Award 2013, the Canadian Institute of Planners Award for Planning Excellence in the City and Regional Planning category, and Toronto Urban Design Award of Merit 2015.

 More information, including project materials, can be found on the City of Toronto’s Eglinton Connects portal.